aodix85/dulldull/README.md

 # Installation:

-This is a very simple static webpage and can be deployed like any other webpage in Nginx or another webserver.
-I will not get in to the millions of variations but will explain briefly a simple installation:
+This is a very simple static webpage and can be deployed like any other webpage with Nginx or another webserver.
+I will not get in to the thousands of variations but will explain briefly a simple installation:

 - Create a Linux container or virtual machine or physical machine and install Ubuntu Linux
 - Once installed, update using **sudo apt update && sudo apt upgrade -y** from the terminal or by SSH'ing into the server